takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 normalBuffer: Texture | null = null
 ```

-The normal buffer used for deferred lighting.
+The normal buffer used for post-process lighting.
 It is not required if both `sunIrradiance` and `skyIrradiance` are disabled.

 `EffectComposer`’s default normal buffer lacks sufficient precision, causing banding in shaded areas.
 Using a floating-point normal buffer resolves this issue.